XRPLF/XRPL-Standards/XLS-0056d-batch/README.md

 Some objects, such as [offers](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/offer/#offer-id-format) and [escrows](https://xrpl.org/docs/references/protocol/ledger-data/ledger-entry-types/escrow/#escrow-id-format), use the sequence number of the creation transaction as a part of their ledger entry ID generation, to ensure uniqueness of the IDs.

-To get around this, in single-account `Batch` transactions, a "phantom sequence number" will be used instead.
-The "phantom sequence number" will be equal to `BatchTxn.OuterSequence + BatchTxn.BatchIndex`.
+To get around this, a "phantom sequence number" will be used instead.
+The "phantom sequence number" will be equal to `BatchTxn.TicketSequence ??
+(BatchTxn.Sequence + BatchTxn.BatchIndex)`.
+Note that this means that any

-Multi-account transactions use the same "phantom sequence number" strategy, but instead uses the equation `BatchTxn.Sequence + BatchTxn.BatchIndex`, since the `OuterSequence` does not map to the inner transaction's account.

 ### 4.2.
 Sequence Number Handling